 We now discuss removing the regularity condition; this requires additional analytic work and moreover requires that several new algorithmic ingredients be added to the test.
 Given any Boolean function f, Parseval's inequality implies that $J := \{i : |\hat{f}(i)| \ge \tau^2\}$ has cardinality at most $1/\tau^4$.
 Let us pretend for now that the testing algorithm could somehow know the set J. (If we allowed the algorithm $\Theta(\log n)$ many queries, it could in fact exactly identify some set like J. However with constantly many queries this is not possible.
 We ignore this problem for the time being, and will discuss how to get around it at the end of this section.)
+If the set J is known, then the testing algorithm can set the variables in J to fixed values, and consider the induced function over the remaining variables that results.

-Our algorithm first checks whether it is the case that for all but an ε fraction of restrictions ρ to J, the restricted function f{ρ} is ε -close to a constant function.
+Our algorithm first checks whether it is the case that for all but an ε fraction of restrictions ρ of J, the restricted induced f{ρ} is ε -close to a constant function.
 If this is the case, then f is an LTF if and only if f is close to an LTF which depends only on the variables in J. So in this case the tester simply enumerates over "all" LTFs over J and checks whether f seems close to any of them.
 (Note that since J is of constant size there are at most constantly many LTFs to check here.)

-It remains to deal with the case that for at least an ε fraction of restrictions to J, the restricted function is ε -far from a constant function.
-In this case, it can be shown using Theorem 26 that if f is an LTF then in fact every restriction of the variables in J yields a regular subfunction.
+It remains to deal with the case that for at least an ε fraction of restrictions of J, the restricted function is ε -far from a constant function.
+In this case, it can be shown using Theorem 39 that if f is an LTF then in fact every restriction of the variables in J yields a regular subfunction.
 So it can use the testing procedure for (general mean) regular LTFs already described to check that for most restrictions π , the restricted function f{π} is close to an LTF - indeed, close to an LTF whose linear form is its own degree-1 Fourier part.